-- 7.1 We aim to provide all our pupils with the opportunity to succeed, and to reach the highest level of personal achievement.
-To do this, teaching and learning will: - ensure equality of access for all pupils and prepare them for life in a society of diverse cultures. - use materials that reflect a range of cultural backgrounds, learning styles and linguistic needs. - challenge racial discrimination and stereotyping and teach pupils how to recognise bias. - provide opportunities for pupils to maintain links with their own culture, while at the same - time appreciating cultural diversity. - o employ a range of styles, including collaborative learning, so that pupils can learn to value working together. - o provide educational visits and extra-curricular activities that reflect all groupings among our pupils. - take account of the performance of all pupils when planning for future learning and setting challenging targets.
+7.1 We aim to provide all our pupils with the opportunity to succeed, and to reach the highest level of personal achievement.
+To do this, teaching and learning will:

+- ensure equality of access for all pupils and prepare them for life in a society of diverse cultures - o use materials that reflect a range of cultural backgrounds, learning styles and linguistic needs our JIGSAW (PSHE) scheme of learning supports us with this. - challenge racial discrimination and stereotyping and teach pupils how to recognise bias. - provide opportunities for pupils to maintain links with their own culture, while at the same - time appreciating cultural diversity. - o employ a range of styles, including collaborative learning, so that pupils can learn to value working together. - provide educational visits and extra-curricular activities that reflect all groupings among our pupils. - take account of the performance of all pupils when planning for future learning and setting challenging targets.

-8 Managing pupil behaviour.
+8 Managing pupil behaviour